 Uganda volunteering projects, Bwindi National Park

-How Uganda volunteering projects, Bwindi National Park makes a difference
+Responsible tourism: Uganda volunteering projects, Bwindi National Park

 Our promise to conserving local wildlife:

 We're located right next to Bwindi Impenetrable National Park which is a lush green forest of extreme biodiversity, with over 200 species of birds, a variety of primates including rare mountain gorillas, hundreds of butterflies, the highest diversity of tree and fern species in East Africa, forest elephants, antelope, chameleons and much, much more.

 All of our volunteers whether they're involved in projects directly with the national park or with the bordering communities are working to support conservation efforts.
 It's the core of what we do.
 We are focused on improving the habitat of wildlife inside and outside the park and reducing the threats from human habitation.
 Each of our volunteers will have the opportunity to learn about the wildlife of the local area in detail, play a genuine part in conserving it and we hope will come away with an even greater passion for and understanding about wildlife in other parts of the world too.
 Volunteers will be involved in wildlife clubs for kids, tree nurseries and reforestation in the local communities, educational excursions into the park with adults and children, and also working indirectly by helping grow income generation projects that help to provide an alternative for locals that rely on the threatened natural resources in the park.